-Security cameras are often purposely built to be discreet–so much so that you might not even realize if they are on or not.
+Security cameras are purposely built to be discreet–sometimes to the point that it’s hard to tell if they are on or not.

-Learn how to tell if your camera is on so you can be sure to capture every moment, and find out how best to troubleshoot should it be unresponsive.
+Learn how to tell if a security camera is on and how best to troubleshoot should it be unresponsive.

-4 Ways To Tell If A Security Camera Is Recording
+How To Tell If a Security Camera is Recording

 One of the best ways to tell a security camera is working is to observe if it is moving.

-Another way to tell if a security camera is on and functioning properly is to check its LED light.
+Another way to tell if a security camera is on and functioning properly is to check for LED lights.

-Using electronic bugs to test whether security cameras are turned on is also a practical option that might be appropriate for more advanced security setups.
+Using electronic bugs to test whether security cameras are turned on might be appropriate for more advanced security setups.

-A balanced video signal should come up if the camera is working: this is a video that has been successfully converted for transmission over other mediums aside from coaxial cable.
+A balanced video signal should appear if the camera is working, which indicates a video that has been successfully converted for transmission over other mediums aside from coaxial cable.

 Troubleshooting: What To Do If Your Camera Isn’t Working